opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 ## Step 2: View trace data in OpenSearch Dashboards

 After you generate Jaeger trace data you can go to OpenSearch Dashboards to view your trace data.

-OpenSearch Dashboards at `https://<host>:<port>`.
-For example, [https://localhost:5601](https://localhost:5601).
+Go to OpenSearch Dashboards Trace Analytics at [Trace Analytics](http://localhost:5601/app/observability-dashboards#/trace_analytics/home).

 <!-- saving these instructions. using entire docker compose file instead of individual commands.
 ### Step 1: Set up OpenSearch and OpenSearch Dashboards